dougblack/dougblack.io/markdown/metaclasses.md

 Never.

 I'm serious.
-If you really need to use one, you already know you need to use one.
+If you really need to use one, you likely already know you know it.
 99% of the time plain old fashioned inheritance can you get you there just fine with infinitely lower complexity.
 While metaclasses are definitely fun to think about and play with, they're just not that fun to have to pick apart when entering a new codebase for the